kaducovas/RingerProject/readme.md

 source setrootcore.sh
 ```

 For more information on how each package work, take a look on each package documentation.
-An overview of the package available is [documented here](Release-organization-overview).
+An overview of the packages available is [documented here](#Release-organization-overview).

 ## Update to the last stable version